bent10/monorepo-starter/docs/recipes/tests-with-ava.md

 ## Removing Jest

-💡 You don't need to do this step if you want to use both Jest and AVA.

-But if you decide not to use Jest at all, you can remove this config in the `package.json` file in the root folder of your monorepo project:
+You can remove this config in the `package.json` file in the root folder of your monorepo project:

 ```json
 {